 As will be mentioned, the old mine cut is the direct predecessor of brilliant-cut diamonds, first created in 1919 by Marcel Tolkowsky.
 The Old European cut is the bridge between the old-mine diamond and the modern brilliant diamond.

-The progression in technology (and industrial revolution) was a direct cause of the rapid advancing of diamond cutting techniques.
+The progression in technology (and the Industrial Revolution) was a direct cause of the rapid advancement of diamond-cutting techniques.

 Physical Differences Between Old Mine and Brilliant Cut